Gabrieltgaldino/NRG_QT/docs/source/Surfaces.rst

 -------

 .. note::
-    In order to run surfaces to calculate ligand-protein interactions, the ligand and the target must be loaded in pymol in a single object.
+    In order to run surfaces to calculate ligand-protein interactions, the ligand and the target must be loaded in PyMOL in a single object.